AIR-CLINIC/DHealth/README.md

 ### Set STEEMCONNECT DHEALTH App
-Add the enviroment variable UTOPIAN_APP using the app name of your Steem Connect oauth application.
-You can create a SC app here https://v2.steemconnect.com/apps/create.
+Add the enviroment variable DHEALTH_APP using the app name of your Steem Connect oauth application.
+You can create a STEEMCONNECT app here https://v2.steemconnect.com/apps/create.
 The same app will have to be used and setup in the backend https://github.com/AIR-CLINIC/api.dhealth.live.

 ### Run The Frontend
 npm run dev-server

 #### API Server
-Our sister project [utopian-io/api.utopian.io](https://github.com/utopian-io/api.utopian.io) provides the back-end APIs for Utopian.
-If you want to run Utopian locally, you **do need**  to run that project, though you may want to check it out!
+Our sister project [dhealth.live/api.dhealth.live](https://github.com/AIR-CLINIC/api.dhealth.live) provides the back-end APIs for DHELATH.
+If you want to run DHELATH locally, you **do need**  to run that project, though you may want to check it out!

 ### Supported by BrowserStack